simontaen/Passions/Notes.md

 ## App Icon

+# Marketing and Promotion

+* Social Network announcements
+* Friends announcements
+* update Lastfm and Spotify profile
+* create promotional website
+* Enable Git-Flow

 # 1.1 (?)

 * Dynamic Row height for bigger devices (5 and up, 6 and up)
 * search for not in library artists to add (but consider all resources!) - **number one feature request**!
+* alert when trying to logout on spotify (accidentally triggering sucks)
+* Maybe hide the control after a few moments (it's in the way always)
+* sometimes the pageControl indicator seems not to update properly
+* PASArtistTvCell must extend to end of cell when no star is available

 # 2.0